 a guiding sense of the requirements and obligations of right conduct: a person of principle.

-If you read my last post, How to E-A-T Your SEO, I talked about how your trustworthiness factor contributes to your the overall perception of your business and your website.
+If you read my last post, How to E-A-T Your SEO, I talked about how your trustworthiness contributes to your business's overall perception and website.
 Since then, I have received several emails asking how is one to go about accomplishing that.
 Here's one part of that equation.

 Mission Statement vs. Ethics Statement

 You can have a Mission Statement also.
-Your Mission Statement is generally a couple sentences stating clearly and concisely what your primary core ethic is.
-Your Ethics Statement allows you to go one step further and explain how that Missions Statement came to be and how you are going to back it up.
+Your Mission Statement is generally a couple of sentences stating clearly and concisely your primary core ethic.
+Your Ethics Statement allows you to go one step further and explain how that Missions Statement came to be and how you will back it up.

 Why have an ethics/trust statement on your website?
-Because it gives you the opportunity to share in detail what you feel is important and what those who are considering doing business with you can count on.
+Because it allows you to share in detail what you feel is important and what those who are considering doing business with you can count on.
 That's called a win-win!

-Over the years, I have found that many who want to start an online business for additional income or to replace their current income, have no baseline of what principles should guide them.
-They just want to make money.
+Over the years, I have found that many who want to start an online business for additional income or replace their current income have no baseline of what principles should guide them.
+Instead, they want to make money.

-What new business owners do not realize is that by having a written ethics statement on your website, and of course backing that up, you can separate yourself from the competition.
-Which over the long run will contribute to your ongoing success.
+New business owners do not realize that by having a written ethics statement on your website, and of course, backing that up, you can separate yourself from the competition, which will contribute to your ongoing success over the long run.

 My Code of Ethics

 I have always posted My Code of Ethics for all to view.
-This is a statement about how I run my business so that those who want to work with me know what I stand for.
-I note what I do, what can be expected, as well as and just as important, what I am unable to help with.
+My Ethics Statement is a declaration about how I run my business.
+If you want to work with me and read that page, you will know what I stand for.
+I note what I do, what can be expected, as well as, and just as important, what I am unable to help with.

 Once you have your trust and ethics statement in place, it then permeates every decision you make.
-For example, I do not use affiliate links where I can make a buck or two, just to make a buck or two, unless I've used the product myself.
+So, for example, I do not use affiliate links where I can make a buck or two, to make a buck or two, unless I've used the product myself.
 (See me Affiliate Statement).
 And I've been offered some incredible deals to promote products on this very site!

 But I can't do that because I know folks trust me to give them the truth.
-What is truthful about pushing a product I've never used or had experience with?
+So what is true about pushing a product I've never used or had experience with?
 If I use the product and it rocks, then I'm all in.
 Otherwise, I'll pass.

-Your principles need to be based in what I call the 5 Core Values.
-Respect, honesty, integrity, ethics and character.
+Your principles need to be based on what I call the 5 Core Values.
+Respect, honesty, integrity, ethics, and character.
 Sadly, too many websites feel these stated values are not necessary or something they can disregard.
-Just to make a buck.
-These tend to be the sites that I categorize as "here today; gone tomorrow".
+To make a buck.
+These tend to be the sites that I categorize as “here today; gone tomorrow.”

 5 Core Values